 An exceedingly comfortable and warm four season car camping mattress.

 Size: Wide single

 Other info: 30.3 inches (77cm) wide

 This may be the most expensive mattress in this review but if you are serious about getting the very best air mattress for camping, then this is definitely one to consider.
-This self-inflating foam mattress relies on PU insulation to provide incredible warmth at an R-Value of 9.5.
-And although it doesn’t sleep as warm as the MondoKing 3D, at 30.3 inches (77cm) wide this single mattress gives an extra 5 inches of width for nighttime wrigglers and back sleepers alike to find comfort.
+This self-inflating foam mattress relies on PU insulation to provide incredible warmth at an R-Value of 8.1, pipping the MondoKing to the post on the warmth front.
+And at 30.3 inches (77cm) wide this single mattress gives an extra 5 inches of width (compared with the MondoKing) for nighttime wrigglers and back sleepers alike to find comfort.